RoCooEngi/Color-sorter-manipulator/README.md

 ## System description

 The project is an automated color cube sorting system using ESP32-CAM for color analysis and Arduino UNO to control the manipulator.
 The two-link manipulator is equipped with four servos that provide gripping, lifting, moving and sorting of objects.
-The entire system is controlled via a serial connection between ESP32-CAM and Arduino UNO.
+The entire system is controlled via a serial connection (UART) between ESP32-CAM and Arduino UNO.

 ## Hardware